andrijko13/ajx-vector-math/README.md

 # Usage

 Make sure to import the headers for the classes you are using, and use away!
-Examples are located in `/src/example/main.cpp`
+Examples are located in `/src/examples`

-Once you compile the library, you can run the example from the `/binaries` folder
+Once you compile the library, you can run the examples from the `/binaries` folder

 ```c++
 #include <ajx/vec2d.h>